 - Complying with relevant trade laws.
 All of our suppliers should be aware of the import and export restrictions for the specific materials we deal with.
 Each supplier is required to provide guidelines for all the materials supplied to specific countries in order to comply with the laws and regulations of those countries.

-More in-depth information on all aspects of our supplier management policies can be obtained by contacting us.
 More information on our Terms and Conditions can be found here: